olliefr/gke-auto-sandbox/README.md

 Although this deployment is meant for proof-of-concept and experimental work, it implements many of the Google's [cluster security recommendations](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster).

-* It is a [private cluster] so the cluster nodes do not have public IP addresses.
+* It is a [private cluster] so the cluster nodes do not have public IP addresses and there is no public endpoint for the control plane.
 <!-- * It has a _public endpoint_ with access limited to the _list of authorised control networks_; -->
 <!-- * It has [Dataplane V2](https://cloud.google.com/blog/products/containers-kubernetes/bringing-ebpf-and-cilium-to-google-kubernetes-engine) enabled so it can enforce Network Policies; -->
 * [Cloud NAT] is configured to allow the cluster nodes and pods to access the Internet.
 So container registries located outside Google Cloud can be used.